Nicolás Bravo: Further military career

-He departed from Acapulco to South America and on the journey he lost his only child.
-His banishment was shortened due to an amnesty granted by President Vicente Guerrero, and Bravo returned to Mexico in 1829.
+Bravo departed from Acapulco to South America and on the journey he lost his only child.
+His exile was shortened due to an amnesty granted by President Vicente Guerrero, and Bravo returned to Mexico in 1829.

-He continued to be a supporter of the Conservative Party and when and joined the Plan of Jalapa against President Guerrero that same year.
+He continued to be a supporter of the Conservative Party and joined the Plan of Jalapa against President Guerrero that same year.
 After personally going out to lead his troops against the insurrection, President Guerrero was deposed at the capital in January 1830 and replaced by the conservative Anastasio Bustamante.
-Guerrero however remained at large and continued to wage warfare against the government in the south of the country when Bravo occupied the port and fortress of Acapulco, to remove an important source of wealth from Guerrero and his supporters, but Bravo was dislodged from the city.
-Bravo however was later victorious at Chilpancingo in January 1831, for which congress granted him a sword of honor, considering that the victory was a decisive defeat against the ongoing operations of Guerrero.
+Guerrero, however, remained at large and continued to wage warfare against the government in the south of the country when Bravo occupied the port and fortress of Acapulco, hoping to remove an important source of wealth from Guerrero and his supporters, but Bravo was dislodged from the city.
+Bravo was later victorious at Chilpancingo in January 1831, for which congress granted him a sword of honor, considering that the victory was a decisive defeat against the ongoing operations of Guerrero.

-Anastasio Bustamante's conservative government fell during through an insurrection known as the Plan of Veracruz in 1832, but Bravo was reluctant to recognize the rebels, but Santa Anna, who had played a key role in the Plan of Veracruz, eventually won him over.
+Bustamante's conservative government fell to an insurrection known as the Plan of Veracruz in 1832, and Bravo was initially reluctant to recognize the rebels, but Santa Anna, who had played a key role in the Plan of Veracruz, eventually won him over.

 Centralist Republic of Mexico

-In 1834, the nation would experience a revolution that would eventually result in a new constitution, and the inauguration of the Centralist Republic of Mexico.
-In 1836, shortly after Mexico lost Texas, Bravo was in charge of the army of the north, but he retired, disgusted by the events, to Chilpancingo.
+In 1834, the nation experienced a revolution that eventually resulted in a new constitution and the inauguration of the Centralist Republic of Mexico.
+In 1836, shortly after Mexico lost Texas in the Texas Revolution, Bravo was in charge of the army of the north, but retired, disgusted by the events, to Chilpancingo.

 First Presidency

-Anastasio Bustamante had meanwhile returned to the presidency and in 1839, Bravo was invited to be a part of his council of state, resulting that when Bustamante temporarily stepped down from the presidency to lead the troops against the rebellion of Jose Urrea, Bravo on 10 July 1839, was named by congress the interim president of the Republic.
+Anastasio Bustamante had meanwhile returned to the presidency, and in 1839, Bravo was invited to be a part of his council of state.
+When Bustamante temporarily stepped down from the presidency to lead the troops against the rebellion of José de Urrea, Bravo was named by congress the interim president of the Republic on 10 July 1839.

-There was much dissatisfaction with the state of the country at this time, and a great public clamor for constitutional reform, which included many generals and commanders.
+There was much dissatisfaction with the state of the country at this time and a great public clamor for constitutional reform, which included many generals and commanders.
 President Bravo wished for such concerns to be addressed through legal channels, and he directed his council of state to urge the Supreme Moderating Power, a governing council that according to the constitution was above even the president, to declare that it was the will of the nation to reform the constitution, at the direction of the national representatives, without waiting for a more suitable time.

-This first presidency would ultimately last only nine days and yet Bravo treated his duties with energy and dedication.
+This first presidency ultimately lasted only nine days, and yet Bravo attended to his duties with energy and dedication.
 When the criminal Yanez, condemned to death by hanging for highway robbery, slit his own throat to avoid the hangman, friends of the family pleaded that the body not be displayed in public, but Bravo decreed that the body be displayed on the gallows anyway to serve as a warning.